g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/18-vpls-configuration.md

 # VPLS Configuration

-Hello guys, I expect everyone is fine today!
-Here I am again, to bring to you another article, now about VPLSs!!!
+Hello guys, I hope everyone is doing well today!
+I'm back with another article, and this time we're diving into VPLS!

-The topology that we'll use today is here:
+Here is the topology we'll be using today:
 <img width="1928" height="1148" alt="image" src="https://github.com/user-attachments/assets/52d5e7af-1bef-48f5-ac4f-1d18b949e8e9" />
-You can notice that we have two multi-homed sites, this is to explain to you how do this.
-We can configure multihomed sites in VPLS signalled via LDP or BGP.
+You might notice that we have two multi-homed sites.
+I set it up this way to show you exactly how to handle them.
+We can configure multi-homed sites in VPLS signaled via both LDP and BGP.

-First, let's clarify the configuration with this table:
+First, let's map out the configuration with this table:
 | Customer | Site | Router | Protocol | PE-CE Interface | VLAN | PE |
 | ------- | ---- | ------ | ----------- | ------------------- | -------- | ------ |
 | C5      | S4   | CE5-4  | BGP         | ge-0/0/8            | 500, 501 | R2     |